kaapstorm/samuel/05_sarah_dies.rst

 "What?"

 "Will you come to Hebron, or wherever we decide to go.
 We don't have to go to Hebron.
 Will you come with me?
 We are the same.
-You will ahve this problem too one day.
+You will have this problem too one day.
 Maybe sooner than you think.
 You will also have to leave.
 Come with me.
 It will be better if we stick together."